 - 1) Background Research

 - a.
 Conduct an inventory of roads in the vicinity of homestead areas

 - b.
 Assess condition of roads

 - c.
 Identify roads that need improvements

 - d.
-Identify road ownership
+Identify and confirm road ownership

+- e.
+Identify any planned infrastructure improvements for nearby areas in order to identify opportunities to maximize efficiencies in capital improvements

 - 2) Develop a prioritization matrix to identify the top priority roads in need of improvements.

 - 3) Consult with State and/or County agencies to discuss road improvements.

 - 4) Seek funding.